craftercms/docs/source/system-administrators/upgrade/upgrade-notes-to-fix-template-not-found-error.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Template not found error
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When upgrading to Crafter CMS version 3.1.15 or later, if a user encounters the following error:
+When upgrading to CrafterCMS version 3.1.15 or later, if a user encounters the following error:

   .. code-block:: text